with-code-example/golang-with-code-example/content/english/blog/how-golang-compiler-works.md

 ---
-title: "How Golang Compiler Works"
+title: "How Golang Compiler Works?"
 subtitle: "Exploring the inner workings of the Golang compiler"
 description: "The Go compiler’s inner mechanisms can now be revealed.
 Lexical analysis, parsing, optimization and code generation are the subjects of discussion in this wise article."
 slug: how-golang-compiler-works